riverrun/openmaize/CONTRIBUTING.md

 ## Features

 * checks for login / logout pages and handles these calls
-* authenticates users using Json Web Tokens
+* authenticates users using JSON Web Tokens
 * checks to see if the user is allowed (authorized) to access the page / resource
 * provides excellent documentation
 * is framework-agnostic